.torrent

 What is a .torrent file?

-A .torrent file is a metadata file used by the BitTorrent protocol.
-It doesn't contain the actual data being shared, but rather information about the files and folders to be distributed, including their names, sizes, and checksums.
-Crucially, it also contains the URL of a tracker, which is a server that helps coordinate the transfer of data between peers (users) in the BitTorrent network.
-When you open a .torrent file with a BitTorrent client, the client reads this metadata and uses it to connect to the tracker.
-The tracker then provides the client with a list of other peers who have parts of the file you want to download.
-The client then downloads the file in small pieces from multiple peers simultaneously, reassembling them into the complete file.
-This decentralized approach allows for efficient and robust file sharing, especially for large files.
-Torrent files are small in size, typically ranging from a few kilobytes to a few megabytes, as they only contain metadata and not the actual content.
+A .torrent file is a metadata file used by the BitTorrent peer-to-peer file sharing protocol.
+It doesn't contain the actual data being shared, but rather information about the files and folders to be distributed, including their names, sizes, and checksums (hash values) for verification.
+It also contains the URL of a tracker, which is a server that helps peers find each other to exchange data.
+When you open a .torrent file with a BitTorrent client, the client reads this metadata and uses it to connect to the tracker and other peers who are sharing the desired files.
+The client then downloads the files in small pieces from multiple sources simultaneously, reassembles them, and verifies their integrity using the checksums provided in the .torrent file.
+This distributed approach allows for faster and more resilient file sharing compared to traditional methods.

 Software Compatibility